 To combat this elemental problem, the Xenex, an automated and portable robot, is used to disinfect entire hospital rooms in minutes using pulsed, full-spectrum UV rays that kill a range of infectious bacteria.
 It's designed to reduce HAIs such as Methicillin-resistant Staphylococcus aureus (MRSA) by killing the microorganisms that cause them, which can be particularly resistant to treatment.
 Plus, the robot is kind of cute—it looks like an R2-D2 designed to save lives.

 3. The PARO Therapeutic Robot

 Unlike the first two robots, this one is not designed to save lives per se, but to improve quality of life during recovery from surgery or treatment for depression or other mental illness.
 The PARO Therapeutic Robot is an interactive device that looks like a baby harbor seal and is designed to provide the benefits of animal therapy without relying on live animals.
-Animal therapy is a common tool for easing patient stress, but there are not always trained animals available to satisfy current need.
+Animal therapy is a common tool for easing patient stress, but there are not always trained animals available to satisfy current needs.
 Friendly, animal-like PARO fits the bill.